influxdata/telegraf/plugins/inputs/systemd_units/README.md

   ## automount, swap, timer, path, slice and scope
   # unittype = "service"

+  ## Only process units loaded by systemd
+  ## This speeds up the gathering process significantly but setting it to true
+  ## will not produce metrics for disabled or static units.
+  # loaded_only = false

   ## Collect detailed information for the units
   # details = false